Divine1/apachetika/README.md

 The extracted data will be in unstructured format and it can be  converting to string.

-i referred [this article](https://www.tutorialspoint.com/tika/index.htm) to built this project
+i referred [this article](https://www.tutorialspoint.com/tika/index.htm) to build this project